nots1dd/dotfiles/README.md

 Plans:)
 1. Proper config of ags
-2. Clipboard and wals-change.sh rofi config
+2. Get into nvim and have create a config
-3. Get into nvim and have create a config
+3. Prettify dotfiles as whole and have installation and cleanup scripts